distantmagic/resonance/docs/pages/docs/features/database/doctrine/entities.md

 Entities are a part of
 [Doctrine's ORM](https://www.doctrine-project.org/projects/orm.html).
 In
-general terms hey are PHP objects that represent database records.
+general terms, they are PHP objects that represent database records.

 If you want to learn how to use them, please refer to Doctrine documentation.
-They work exactly the same as in synchronous PHP environments, with a few caveats related to obtaining DBAL connections.
+They work the same as in synchronous PHP environments, with a few caveats related to obtaining DBAL connections.
 You can learn more about those in the {{docs/features/database/doctrine/index}} feature page.

-Here we will describe how you can integrate them with Resonance's features.
+Here, we will describe how you can integrate them with Resonance's features.

 # Usage